ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/decision-trees.md

 ## Information gain

 Entropy is used in calculation to maximize information gain in the decision tree.
+Information gain is used to decide what value to take to make a split.

 ![](/assets/dt-information-gain.png)

 Here is the continuation of the example.
+We take entropy of parent \(1.0\) and subtract weighted average of children.
+The result of this is

 ![](/assets/dt-info-gain-2.png)